Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Day 84 was focused on diving deeper into React and understanding the power of JSX.
 Arrow functions are a neat addition to my JavaScript arsenal.

 #100DaysOfCode #ReactJS #JSX #ArrowFunctions #WebDevelopment #CodingJourney

+Day 85 [ 08.09.2023 ] - Embedded JSX Expressions

+Today's Progress:
+- Explored Embedded JSX Expressions, allowing dynamic values within JSX tags.
+- Learned how to use curly braces {} to embed JavaScript expressions in JSX.

+Thoughts:
+Day 85 was all about harnessing the flexibility of JSX to create more interactive and dynamic user interfaces in React.

+#100DaysOfCode #ReactJS #JSX #EmbeddedExpressions #WebDevelopment #CodingJourney